Shu12388y/AWS_self_learning/developer/day-01.md

 </p>
 <p>
 Step 2: To create a linux server select the AMI as Amazon linux system <br>
-Here AMI mean amaxon maxhine image
+Here AMI mean amazon machine image
 </p>
 <p>
-Step 3: Run the linuc using SSh or putty
+Step 3: Run the linux using SSh or putty
 </p>